LearnTeachCode/intro-javascript-class/week-7/7-2-dragon-defeater-review.md

 # 7.2: Firebase review: Building a collaborative "Dragon Defeater"

-Let's review what we've learned so far about Firebase to udpate our first group project, the Dragon Defeater game!
+Let's review what we've learned so far about Firebase to update our first group project, the Dragon Defeater game!

 <br/>